quchen/articles/README.md

   should be.
 - [How to fix, or avoid fixing, certain warnings][fixing-warnings]
 - [My Haskell code style][haskell-style] and the rationale behind it
-- [Installing the Haskell platform manually.][hp]
-This is mostly a guide for myself to walk me through setting up GHC properly in case I needed to, hoping it will be useful to others as well.
 - [Informal description of class instances][instances] gives non-technical descriptions of various common class instances.
 - [An extensive tutorial on the Hindley-Damas-Milner type inference algorithm]